Pratik-Singh-Deo/devTinder-web/README.md

 - Install react router dom
 - Create BrowserRouter > Routes > Route=/Body > RouteChildren
 - Create an Outlet in your Body Component
+- Create a footer
+- Create a Login Page